 Healthcare

 Our eye clinic at Gyetiase has all the equipment you’d find in a UK optician’s shop and has distributed about 8,500 secondhand prescription spectacles.
-We can also arrange for eye screening or for cataract operations to be performed by Ghanaian surgeons.
+We also arrange for eye screening or for cataract operations to be performed by Ghanaian surgeons.

 Village Institutions